chris-anderson67/EasyStream/README.md

 # Easy Stream: Find and Review Bathrooms
 ## An app to find a place to go.

-## Envisioned Capabilities:
-  - Review bathrooms, add these to remote database
+### Implemented
+- Authenticate with google OAuth
-  - Find bathrooms near them
+- See bathrooms on around current location
+- See details about bathrooms in styled details page
-  - Search for bathrooms near a location
+- Search for location using google api
+- Ability to upvote or downvote bathroom once
+- Vote associated with user profiles
+- Comment on bathroom

-## Current Build:
+## TODO
-  - Allows users to see currently reviewed bathrooms on map.

-## For newest builds see alpha branch.

-![alt text][screenshot]

-[screenshot]: rez/welcome_screenshot.png "Screenshot"
+- Add new bathroom
 [logo]: rez/logo.png "Logo"